CirclesUBI/blockchain-indexer/README.md

 In the service:
 4) The service deletes all "imported" rows from the staging tables and returns the hashes of the "imported" transactions to websocket subscribers.

+**Reorgs**
+The indexer checks the last 16 blocks at an interval of 45 seconds.
+If a reorg occurred then all data from this block on will be deleted and re-imported.

 **Health checks**
 The service exposes a health check endpoint at http://0.0.0.0/health.
 It returns code 200 if healthy or 500 if not healthy.